hakanensari/vacuum/README.markdown

 Todo
 ----

-* Rip out the Stub class and use VCR instead once Webmock gets a cURL adapter.
+* Rip out the Stub class and use VCR instead once someone writes up a Curb adaptor for Webmock.